 Foot pain and injuries are common in the running community.
-The most common condition we treat is plantar fasciitis and heel pain syndrome.
+The most common conditions we treat are plantar fasciitis and heel pain syndrome.
 Less common injuries also appear in the foot and are often overlooked or misdiagnosed by most physicians.
-Pain in the ball of the foot can be a number of different conditions.
+Pain in the ball of the foot can be a number of different conditions:

 These are the most common foot conditions seen and treated by the San Diego Running Institutes Sports Medicine Clinic.
 Let’s look at the diagnoses of metatarsalgia, stress fractures, and torn transverse metatarsal ligaments.
 In the early stages there is no real way to tell the difference between metatarsalgia, stress fracture and a torn metatarsal ligament.
 It is in the later stages it may become obvious.

 The first signs and symptoms are pain beneath the 2nd, 3rd or 4th metatarsals.
 Early on this condition can be treated with manipulation of the metatarsal heads, placement of a metatarsal pad and 1-2 weeks of rest from impact activity.
 Sometimes a walking boot is required.